Writing

 Across the school, pupils’ vocabulary range is consistently development through daily teaching of new, Tier 2, vocabulary (Tier 1 where necessary in Early Years).
 In Early Years, colourful semantics is used to link a new piece of vocabulary with an image, this supports pupils’ independence in being able to remember the vocabulary and then use it in their child-initiated play.
 Where appropriate, vocabulary linked to the learning the pupils are focused on, is weaved into their learning environment to consistently reinforce the new words they have learnt.
 Throughout Key Stage 1 and Key Stage 2, every year group has focus vocabulary which is taken from the Whole Class Reading books the pupils are currently enjoying.
 After learning the meaning of new words, looking at the etymology of them, researching synonyms and antonyms, pupils are then challenged to include this new vocabulary within their writing in an accurate context, therefore embedding their knowledge further.

 Transcription is a set of skills that we believe can contribute a large amount to the quality of pupils’ writing and spelling plays a huge part in this.
-Spelling is taught explicitly using the RWI Spelling scheme as this transitions smoothly from the RWI Phoncis scheme and supports pupil understanding with consistency of key terms and vocabulary.
+Spelling is taught explicitly using the Spelling Shed scheme.
 Pupils from Year 2 onwards receive explicit spelling lessons with pupils who still receive phonics lessons learning to spell ‘red words’ (High Frequency words that can’t be sounded out) as part of these sessions.
-Our aim is for pupils to develop fluency is spelling and to be able to apply these skills seemlessly to their writing which is why we ensure all pupils receive daily spelling lessons.
-The age appropriate resources and videos lead to high levels of engagement from all pupils which supports rapid progress.
-The focus words of the week from the spellnig scheme are displayed in all classrooms for pupils to refer to during their independent work.
+Our aim is for pupils to develop fluency in spelling and to be able to apply these skills seamlessly to their writing which is why we ensure all pupils receive spelling lessons.
+The age appropriate resources lead to high levels of engagement from all pupils which supports rapid progress.

 Handwriting –